Sternum Pain: Symptoms, What Causes It, Diagnosis & Treatment

 • Shortness of breath

-• Sensitivity upon palpation
+• Sensitivity of the region to palpation

 In normal situations, the cartilage on the ribs adjust for lung movements when breathing, however this movement can be difficult when this cartilage becomes swollen.
+Generally, pain is usually limited to one area, mainly the left side, but can radiate to other parts of the body, such as the back and abdomen.

 Possible causes